 If you're getting a new mobile phone then there are two major things you need to consider: the handset and the tariff.
-If you know which phone you're after, we're in a great position to help you straight away with our easy to use phone finder tool.
+If you know what mobile phone you're after, we're in a great position to help you straight away with our easy to use phone finder tool.

 Once you've found the handset you want, head over to the handset page.
 Here you'll be able to filter deals by length of contract and cost.
 You'll also be able to sort them by data, calls or texts allowance, so that picking a deal is easy no matter what your priority is.

-Working out which kind of tariff will work for you can be a daunting process.
-With that in mind, we've put together this mobile phone tariff guide to help you understand exactly what you need to be looking out for.
+Working out which mobile phone tariff will work for you can be a daunting process.
+With that in mind, we've put together this tariff guide to help you understand exactly what you need to be looking out for.
 You can also read our guide to picking the best phone contract.

 Compare all mobile phone tariffs at uSwitch now.

 Pay Monthly or Pay As You Go?

 Pay monthly mobile phone tariffs allow you to make one monthly payment and usually include a set amount of minutes and texts.
 You will be invoiced for any talk time you use over the included amount.